"I was surprised to see,

 Great customer service, prompt attention to our requirements and lightening speed development has been my experience with the staff at Softinterface Inc. Within a few hours of installing ...

 Adobe Systems Inc. Chooses 'Convert Doc'.
 A custom site license has been signed by Adobe allowing them to install 'Convert Doc' on their servers.
 They will be using it specifically to do Doc to HTML conversions.
 "We look forward to using your product and potentially working together in the future",

-It's the best image to pdf conversion tool you've never tried...till today!
+It's the best image to image to pdf conversion tool you've never tried...till today!
 Click here to download and try it out for free.

 On line documentation... click here.

 Do you have other file conversion needs?
-Please see our full list of conversion products.
+Please see our LIST of conversion products.